Published on March 6, 2021 Last Updated on June 3, 2021 by Sorin Petroj

 Modern Olympics era (1985-till today)

-The size of the ball, in fact, the diameter has been increased from 38 to 40 mm.
+International Table Tennis Federation increased the size of the ball.
+The ball’s diameter is now 40 mm.
 It happened because of the speed of the game.
 Players worldwide have increased the speed of their shots so much.
-Due to the popularity of sports and television, the diameter of the ball is increasing in order to slow down the game and make table tennis more beautiful for the audience.
+Due to the popularity of sports and television, the ball’s diameter is increasing to slow down the game and make table tennis more beautiful for the audience.

 That happened in 2000, and the following year another rule appeared.
 The winning set moves from 21 points to 11.
-Since then, 3 sets won, even in big competitions, and 4 sets up to 11 points won are needed to win.
+Since then, three sets won, even in big competitions, and four sets up to 11 points players need to win for the match.

 China’s national table tennis team completely dominates in the coming period.
-In 2005 they won all 5 gold medals in Shanghai.
+In 2005 they won all five gold medals in Shanghai.
 2006 in Bremen two gold medals.
-2007 in Zagreb again all 5 gold medals as well as 2010 and 2012 in London and 2016.
+2007 in Zagreb again all five gold medals as well as 2010 and 2012 in London and 2016.
 Out of a total of 32 Olympic gold medals starting in 1988, China has won 28!

 Another important rule that applies today is to replace the celluloid ball with a plastic one.
-Since 2016, plastic balls have been used at both world championships and the Olympics.
+Since 2016, table tennis players use plastic balls at both, World Championships and the Olympics.

 Summary – Rules through the history of table tennis